Preview:

 Katie: Mm-hmm.

-Josh: Or she would say something like, “Hey, can you handle me?”
-And that was her way of saying like, “Hey, I’m about to say something that could hurt you.”
+Josh: Or she would say something like, “Hey, can you handle me?”, and that was her way of saying like, hey, I’m about to say something that could hurt you.

 Katie: Mm-hmm.

-Josh: And I would have to, yeah, you know, “Yeah, this is a good time.
+Josh: And I would have to, “Yeah, you know, yeah, this is a good time.
 What you got?”

 Jim: Right.
-Whoa, that’s good transactionally-
+Well, that’s good transactionally-

 Josh: Totally.